vijayvee/contextual_circuit_bp/README.md

 	c.
 See "Model construction" below for details on model construction

 6. Populate database with experiments.
 	a.
-Running with the example laid out in (3), populate your postgres DB with all possible experiment combinations: `python prepare_experiments.py --experiment_name=two_layer_conv_mlp --initialize`.
+Running with the example laid out in (3), populate your postgres DB with all possible experiment combinations: `python prepare_experiments.py --experiment=two_layer_conv_mlp --initialize`.
 	b.
 If you don't want to delete you entire DB every time, omit the `--initialize` flag.
 	c.
 I manually access the db with `psql contextual_DCN -h 127.0.0.1 -d contextual_DCN`.